-Our latest paper, PSI4 1.1: An Open-Source Electronic Structure Program Emphasizing Automation, Advanced Libraries, and Interoperability, is available under the Just Accepted Manuscripts section of the Journal of Chemical Theory and Computation
+Our latest paper, PSI4 1.1: An Open-Source Electronic Structure Program Emphasizing Automation, Advanced Libraries, and Interoperability, is available from the Journal of Chemical Theory and Computation.

 Eugene DePrince, Lori Burns, Ryan Fortenberry, and David Sherrill hosted the first PSI4 Users' Workshop at the American Chemical Society's Florida Meeting and Exposition (FAME) conference on May 4, 2017.

 David Sherrill hosted a PSI4Education workshop Dec 19-20, 2016 at Georgia Tech.
 We discussed some new computational chemistry lab modules using PSI4 1.1.

 Justin Turney hosted the annual PSI4 workshop at the University of Georgia, Nov 4-5, 2016.
 Meeting summary and talks

 Ryan Richard gave a talk on the Pulsar project and interfacing it to PSI4 as part of the symposium on Emerging Technologies in Computational Chemistry at the 2016 Fall National ACS meeting in Philadelphia.

 Lead developers Lori Burns and Daniel Smith gave talks at the SciPy 2016 conference: PSI4: A Case Study on Modernizing and Modularizing Quantum Chemsitry with Python and C++, and QCDB Database Tools for Managing and Harmonizing Quantum Chemistry.

 Our YouTube Channel is now active with news and tutorial videos.

 A PSI4 Developers' Workshop was held at Emory Nov 13-14, 2015.